'Five Places of Christmas' on the way

-The annual Five Place of Christmas event will offer a combination of virtual and in-person activities during the Dec.
-5 event.
+NEWTON — The annual Five Place of Christmas event will offer a combination of virtual and in-person activities Saturday.

 Three locations — Carriage Factory Art Gallery and Warkentin House Museum in Newton and Kauffman Museum in North Newton — will offer in-person activities with adherence to current county requirements for mask wearing and social distancing.
 All three will require visitors to wear masks and keep family groups 6 feet apart.
 In addition, the Warkentin House will limit admissions to 10 people per floor.
 All three locations will be open from 10 a.m. to 4 p.m. with free admission.